X

 Shibuya: Why I Loved the Heart of Tokyo

 Though they are only three stops apart on the metro, there is a definite difference in the feel of each neighborhood.
 I myself stayed in Shibuya, and though I visited Shinjuku, I’m happy with the choice I made.
-In fact, if I visited Tokyo again, Shibuya would definitely be my neighborhood.
+In fact, if I visited Tokyo again, Shibuya would definitely be my neighborhood of choice.

 Both places are definitely must-go areas in Tokyo though, so don’t let my personal choice sway you.
 Here is what both Shibuya and Shinjuku have in common: